-A single injection of the blood pool non-targeted ProCAs® contrast agents enables the acquisition of both bright contrast (T1-weighted) and dark contrast (T2-weighted) that has never been achieved before.
-For example, our contrast agents enable the early detection of small early stage tumors such as primary liver and micrometastatic lesions from breast, ovarian and uveal melanoma cancer down to 0.1-2 mm.
+A single injection of the blood pool non-targeted ProCAs® contrast agents enables the acquisition of both bright and dark contrast imaging, which enables the early detection of small early stage tumors such as primary liver and micrometastatic lesions from breast, ovarian and uveal melanoma cancers as small as 0.1-2 mm.
 We have created a set of molecular imaging MRI contrast agents (tProCAs) that specifically target major biomarkers including EGFR, HER2/Neu, GRPR, chemokine receptor (CXCR4), PSMA, integrin, and collagen.
-These targeted MRI contrast agents have further improved sensitivity and specificity with the capability to detect infiltrative small lesions and distinguish benign and subtypes of cancers and their heterogeneity.
+These targeted MRI contrast agents can detect infiltrative small lesions and distinguish benign and subtypes of cancers and their heterogeneity.
 We have successfully applied these targeted MRI contrast agents to non-invasively access the expression levels and patterns of biomarkers for cancer staging and to monitor disease progression or regression upon treatment in cluster 2-3 D tumor cell clusters, infiltrative tumor patterns, and xenograft murine models for prostate cancer, lung cancer, breast cancer, ovarian cancer, pancreatic cancer, liver cancer and metastasis.
-For example, collagen targeted ProCAs® are able to detect early stage liver fibrosis that is possible to be reversed with adequate treatment.
+Collagen targeted ProCAs® are able to detect early stage liver fibrosis that can be reversed with adequate treatment.